Who are The Prairie Scholars?

 The Prairie Scholars have had the pleasure of working with and performing alongside some wonderful artists in the past few years including Butch Hancock, Paula Nelson, Chris Daniels and The Kings, The Yawpers, Spring Creek Bluegrass Band and Bonnie & the Clydes.

-Chiefly recording artists, Andy and Jessica produce all of their work from their home recording studio in their little blue house on the hill in Longmont.
+Chiefly recording artists, The Prairie Scholars produce all of their recordings from their home recording studio in their little blue house on the hill in Longmont.
 Andy serves as the recording engineer for the various albums they regularly release every year.

 For booking or interviewing please contact The Prairie Scholars at firstname.lastname@example.org